MichelML/bbpr/README.md

 <h1 id="contribute">How to contribute</h1>

-**Ideas and suggestions are heavily encourage.**
+**Ideas and suggestions are heavily encouraged.**

-Please do not hesitate to make any change at any time to _bbpr_ by submitting a pull request, an issue, or any suggestion for improvements you might have.
+Please do not hesitate to make any change at any time to <a href="https://github.com/MichelML/bbpr">_bbpr_</a> by submitting a pull request, an issue, or any suggestion for improvements you might have.

   <h2 id="contribute-roadmap">Roadmap</h2>